monojit18/GCPWorkshop/README-Ingress-to-GKE-1.md

 ## Introduction

 There are multiple ways to securely connect to backend micro services deployed in GKE cluster.
-The purpose of this document is to depict one  suhc way on how to achieve this using [Apigee](https://cloud.google.com/apigee/docs/api-platform/get-started/what-apigee) as the **API Gateway**.
+The purpose of this document is to depict one such way on how to achieve this using [Apigee](https://cloud.google.com/apigee/docs/api-platform/get-started/what-apigee) as the **API Gateway**

 ## What is Apigee?